TN Nursing Home Ombudsman ReportingFor Transfers and Discharges

 (i) Notify the resident and the resident's representative(s) of the transfer or discharge and the reasons for the move in writing and in a language and manner they understand.
 The facility must send a copy of the notice to a representative of the Office of the State Long-Term Care Ombudsman.

-The new requirement of participation rules and CMS guidance (S&C 17-27 NH May 12, 2017) state that all involuntary discharge and transfer notices (including 5 day Emergency discharges) must be sent to the Office of the State Ombudsman at the time of issuance to the resident to meet compliance.
-Please see the FAQ for questions about submission.
+The new requirement of participation rules and CMS guidance (S&C 17-27 NH May 12, 2017) state that all involuntary discharge and transfer notices must be sent to the Office of the State Ombudsman at the time of issuance to the resident to meet compliance.

-In keeping with what is already in the regulations, the following notices must be emailed to the Tennessee State Long-Term Care Ombudsman.
+In keeping with what is already in the state regulations, the following notices must be emailed to the Tennessee State Long Term Care Ombudsman.

 Please send all notices to firstname.lastname@example.org with the subject line: Facility (County) type of discharge.